samadon1/BrowseBack/README.md

 - ✅ **Zero subscription fees** - no cloud costs
 - ✅ **You own your data** - export or delete anytime

+## 👥 Use Cases

+BrowseBack is perfect for anyone who needs to recall what they've seen online:

+- **🎓 Students** - Find lecture notes, research papers, and study materials you've browsed
+- **💼 Executives** - Recall details from market research, competitor analysis, and reports
+- **👨‍💻 Engineers** - Quickly find API docs, Stack Overflow solutions, and technical articles
+- **💰 Sales Teams** - Remember product details, customer research, and competitive intel
+- **🧠 People with ADHD** - Never lose track of important information in your browsing sessions
+- **🔬 Researchers** - Track down sources and references you encountered during your work
+- **📝 Content Creators** - Find inspiration and reference materials from your browsing history

 ---

 ## 🚀 Installation